Senior Faculty Lecturer, Bioresource Engineering

 T: 514-398-7980 | alice.cherestes [at] mcgill.ca (Email) | Macdonald-Stewart Building, MS1-020

 The Associate Dean (Academic) oversees the courses and programs offered in the Faculty.

 The Associate Dean (Academic) represents Faculty of Agricultural and Environmental Sciences on the University Academic Policy Committee, and chairs the Faculty Academic Program Committee.
 She serves on the Faculty Planning Committee, Faculty Promotions Committee, Farm Management and Technology Committee, and the Academic Committee of the Faculty of Science.

-The Associate Dean (Academic) is a member of the Executive Committee, Faculty of Agricultural and Environmental Sciences.
+The Associate Dean (Academic) is Director of the Office of Student Academic Services (OSAS) and a member of the Executive Committee, Faculty of Agricultural and Environmental Sciences.

 Information and forms related to the Associate Dean (Academic) portfolio can be selected from the list in the left-hand menu